geoff-maddock/secret-lodge/SECRET LODGE - Quick Setup.md

 ## MECHINATION ACTIONS
 - Available actions depend on the lodge, actors, pawns, buildings and cards.

-- Draw:  Spend an influence to draw a card from the deck, or spend two influence to draw a specific card from their own secrets.
+- **Draw**:  Spend an influence to draw a card from the deck, or spend two influence to draw a specific card from their own secrets.

-- Level Up:  Spend the cost to raise the rank of their grand master.
+- **Level Up**:  Spend the cost to raise the rank of their grand master.
 This makes them harder to assasinate and more powerful in the endgame .

 - **Hire Pawns**
   - Pawns can be added to a player's board for the cost specified.
 You can hire as many pawns as you can afford to hire with one action.